-Played straight in Dean Koontz's Seize the Night, by the things that came back through the egg room in Hodgson's suit.
+- Played straight in Dean Koontz's Seize the Night, by the things that came back through the egg room in Hodgson's suit.
 They may have come from an Alternate Universe, or from the future via Time Travel, neither of which is a comforting thought.

-Inside Straight, the latest novel in the Wild Cards series, features a rare heroic version of this trope, one Jonathan Hive.
+- Inside Straight, the latest novel in the Wild Cards series, features a rare heroic version of this trope, one Jonathan Hive.
 He appears utterly human until he disperses into a cloud of bright green wasplike motes; he can also detach as few as one at a time, and even tends to have a few wandering about misplaced.

-Don't forget Skool, who is a bunch of fish inside a wetsuit.
+- And Skool, who is a bunch of fish inside a wetsuit.
 He's also a rare heroic version of this.

-A minor version of this occurs in the character of Hex in the Unseen University: A 'computer' controlled by the ant colony living inside it.
-A similar type of machine can be seen in the Glooper in "Making Money", although that one is controlled by water and tides and the economy.
+- A minor version of this occurs in the character of Hex in the Unseen University: A "computer" controlled by the ant colony living inside it.
+A similar type of machine can be seen in the Glooper in Making Money, although that one is controlled by water and tides and the economy.

-The Vermiform in Steph Swainston's Castle Circle series is one of these.
+- The Vermiform in Steph Swainston's Castle Circle series is one of these.

-An assassination attempt in Mordant's Need by Stephen Donaldson features human skins full-to-bursting with cockroach-like insects that puppet the skins and then break out of their husks in order to devour their new victims.
+- An assassination attempt in Mordant's Need by Stephen Donaldson features human skins full-to-bursting with cockroach-like insects that puppet the skins and then break out of their husks in order to devour their new victims.

-One common interpretation of the ending of "The Festival," though it could just as easily refer to a maggot-infested corpse, or a single huge worm.
+- One common interpretation of the ending of "The Festival," though it could just as easily refer to a maggot-infested corpse, or a single huge worm.